Spacecraft, Engineering Model, Clementine

 This engineering model was transferred from the Naval Research Laboratory to the Museum in 2002.

-Gift of The Naval Research Laboratory.
+Transferred from The Naval Research Laboratory.

 An abundant supply of water on the Moon would make establishment of a self-sustaining lunar colony much more feasible and less expensive than presently thought.…the lunar surface is bombarded with water-rich objects such as comets, and scientists have suspected that some of the water in these objects could migrate to permanently dark areas at the lunar poles, perhaps accumulating to useable quantities.
 These suspicions appear to be correct.”—Paul D. Spudis, Clementine deputy chief scientist,“Ice on the Bone Dry Moon,” December 21, 1996.